 Morning is almost synonymous with Java in the U.S. and many other countries.
 Say “cup” and the likelihood is that coffee is the other word attached, for many people.
-“I need to wake up and have my coffee.”“Do you want another cup of coffee?”
+“I need to wake up and have my coffee.” and “Do you want another cup of coffee?”

 As long as coffee has been around, there almost has been a swirl of controversy around it, whether it is good for you or not.
 Study after study after study, year after year.
 Often, it leads to hot conversations over – hot coffee!